SyncfusionExamples/maui-pdf-viewer-examples/CreatePDFAndView/README.md

 ```
 ## 3.Run the sample to view the PDF in the PDF Viewer.
 1. Build and deploy your .NET MAUI application on your preferred platform (Android, iOS, Windows, and Mac Catalyst).
-2. The PDF Viewer should display the "Hello World!!!"
-PDF document directly from the memory stream.
+2. The PDF Viewer should display the "This PDF was created using the Syncfusion PDF Library."
+PDF document directly from the stream.